Repository / Automation and IaC /Deployment Guide /Palo Alto Firewall Automation with Ansible

 Interface and VLAN Management

-- VLAN Configuration: Dynamic VLAN creation and assignment
+- Dynamic VLAN creation and assignment

-- Virtual Router Integration: Routing table and protocol configuration
+- Virtual router and routing table configuration

-- High Availability: Cluster and failover configuration support
+- High availability and failover support

 Multi-Site Deployment